EsserMishelle/avalon-hotels-analytics-suite/README.md

 The Logistic Regression classification report shows that when the model predicts that a booking will not be canceled, it is correct 90% of the time.
 It also correctly identifies 77% of cancellations, but its precision is lower (53%), meaning some bookings predicted as canceled are actually completed.
 This Logistic Regression is the first baseline model.

-The Random Forest classification report shows that When the model predicts that a booking will not be canceled, it is slightly less correct 87% of the time.
+The Random Forest classification report shows that when the model predicts that a booking will not be canceled, it is slightly less correct 87% of the time.
 It also correctly identifying fewer cancellations at 63%, but its precision is higher (77%), meaning some bookings predicted as canceled are actually completed.

-Random Forest achieves the highest overall accuracy (85% vs 75%)and precision when predicting cancellations.
+Random Forest achieves the highest overall accuracy (85% vs 75%) and precision when predicting cancellations.
 However, Logistic Regression has higher recall for canceled bookings, meaning it identifies a larger share of actual cancellations.
 This highlights the trade-off between minimizing false positives and capturing more true cancellations.

 The F1-scores for both completed bookings and canceled bookings are higher for Random Forest (0.90 and 0.69) than for Logistic Regression (0.81 and 0.63).
 This indicates that Random Forest provides a better overall balance between precision and recall across both classes, resulting in stronger overall predictive performance.